-2.1.9.1.2.
-The second clearance will come from the New Zealand Customs agent, who will release the crew and passengers from the aircraft to process through NZ customs at the international arrival terminal.

-2.1.9.1.3.
-The Customs Duty Officer may exempt the aircrew from processing through the international arrival terminal.

-2.1.9.2.
-A maximum of 11 crewmembers for C-17 and 12 (13 if a Flight Surgeon is part of the crew) crewmembers for LC/C-130 are allowed to be manifested on the General Declaration.
-The list may include mission essential personnel (MEP) as authorized.

-2.1.9.2.1.
-When completing the General Declaration, the crew constituency includes the Aircraft Commander and the remaining crew, inclusive of MEPs.
-All other personnel must be manifested and processed as passengers.

-2.1.9.3.
-All passengers and their baggage will be transported promptly to the international arrival area for processing by NZ Customs Service.

-2.1.9.4.
-All passengers are required to complete a New Zealand Passenger arrival card and have in their possession a valid passport or military identification with valid orders, or other approved means of identification.

-2.1.10.
-Smoking is prohibited in the secured area of the airfield and ramp.
+- 2.1.9.1.2 The MPI Officer or Terminal Operations APT Rep (if a Discretionary Clearance has been given) release the crew and passengers from the aircraft to process through the border at the international arrival terminal. - 2.1.9.1.3 The Customs and MPI Duty Officers may give the crew a Discretionary Clearance that exempts them from processing through the international arrival terminal. - 2.1.9.2 A maximum of 11 crewmembers for C-17 and 12 for LC/C-130 (+1 if a Flight Surgeon is part of the crew) are allowed to be manifested on the General Declaration.
+The list may include mission essential personnel (MEP) as authorized. - 2.1.9.2.1 When completing the General Declaration, the crew constituency includes the Aircraft Commander and the remaining crew, inclusive of MEPs.
+All other personnel must be manifested and processed as passengers. - 2.1.9.2.2 All passengers and their baggage will be transported promptly to the international arrival area for processing by Border agents. - 2.1.9.2.3 All passengers are required to complete arrival documentation and have in their possession a valid passport or military identification with valid orders, or other approved means of identification. - 2.1.10 Smoking is prohibited in the secured area of the airfield and ramp.
 Smoking or alcohol consumption is not permitted on any USAP related flight.

-2.2.
-Christchurch Airport Ramp Operations.
+2.2 Christchurch Airport Ramp Operations

-2.2.1.
-The Antarctic Apron is part of the Christchurch International Airport and as such, a Christchurch International Airport Ltd. (CIAL) Airside Operations Agreement governs ramp operations.
-All USAP aircrews and support personnel are required to adhere to this agreement.

-2.2.2.
-Military personnel operating vehicles on CIAL ramps must comply with licensing and/or training requirements outlined in Operation Deep Freeze reporting instructions and Operations Order, if any.

-2.2.3.
-Personnel will don reflective vests when on the ramp and flight line.
-They will also wear hearing protection when on/near the ramp area and in the vicinity of operating equipment or aircraft generating noise.

-2.2.4.
-Smoking on the flight line or ramp area is prohibited at all times.

-2.2.5.
-In any emergency, notify the Airport Fire Service by the fastest means possible, either by apron phone or dialing 1-111 on any phone.

-2.2.6.
-Security is a significant aspect of USAP operations.
-All individuals must be security conscious at all times and report any security incident or suspicious activities to the 13 AEG Det 1 Supervisor or First Sergeant and/or local police or airfield security.
+- 2.2.1 The Antarctic Apron is part of the Christchurch International Airport and as such, a Christchurch International Airport Ltd. (CIAL) Airside Operations Agreement governs ramp operations.
+All USAP aircrews and support personnel are required to adhere to this agreement. - 2.2.2 Military personnel operating vehicles on CIAL ramps must comply with licensing and/or training requirements outlined in Operation Deep Freeze reporting instructions and Operations Order, if any. - 2.2.3 Personnel will don reflective vests when on the ramp and flight line.
+They will also wear hearing protection when on/near the ramp area and in the vicinity of operating equipment or aircraft generating noise. - 2.2.4 Smoking on the flight line or ramp area is prohibited at all times. - 2.2.5 In any emergency, notify the Airport Fire Service by the fastest means possible, either by apron phone or dialing 1-111 on any phone. - 2.2.6 Security is a significant aspect of USAP operations.
+All individuals must be always security conscious and report any security incident or suspicious activities to the 13 AEG Det 1 Supervisor or First Sergeant and/or local police or airfield security.

-2.2.6.1.
-CIAL Aviation Security provides airport and ramp security at all times.
-USAF Security personnel may be temporarily assigned to patrol the Deep Freeze ramp while USAF aircraft are deployed to support Operation DEEP FREEZE.

-2.2.7.
-Engine runs will be conducted IAW the Airside Operations Agreement.
+- 2.2.6.1 CIAL Aviation Security provides airport and ramp security at all times.
+USAF Security personnel may be temporarily assigned to patrol the Deep Freeze ramp while USAF aircraft are deployed to support Operation DEEP FREEZE. - 2.2.7 Engine runs will be conducted IAW the Airside Operations Agreement.
 A copy of this is available from the NSF Prime Contractor Christchurch Terminal Operations Manager.

-2.3.
-Flight Planning and Filing
+2.3 Flight Planning and Filing